 5.1 Roles and responsibility towards the Contractor

-The beneficiaries have full responsibility for implementing the action and complying with the sub-Agreement.
+The beneficiaries have full responsibility for implementing the action and complying with the Subgrantee Agreement.

 The beneficiaries are jointly and severally liable for the technical implementation of the action as described in Annex 1.
 If a beneficiary fails to implement its part of the action, the other beneficiaries become responsible for implementing this part (without being entitled to any additional EU funding for doing so).